Jcjays/AidPack/README.md

 # AidPack
-My current IT capstone that im currently developing using Android Studio.
+My current IT capstone that im developing using Android Studio.